What is the best way to Stain your Stain Grade (Beech)

 How can I get a custom quote and what information should I send?

-For a quote on a custom piece please send your best estimate on the quantity, dimensions and preferred wood type to email@example.com.
-Include any available photos so that we may accurately estimate the design time required.
-We prefer multiple angles in good light (with no flash if possible) so that we can have as much visual information on the piece as possible.
+For a quote on a custom piece please visit our CUSTOM page where you can choose what type of customizing you would like and submit photos.
+For Photos we prefer multiple angles in good light (with no flash if possible) so that we can have as much visual information on the piece as possible.
 If you don't have photos a sketch and description will do.
 Please tell us if you are seeking a piece that is as exact as possible or work that is simply inspired by the original as this will affect design costs and what type of source material we require to create a 3-D computer model.
 Once the quote is approved we will confirm all the final details of quantity, dimension, wood type etc. When the 3-D model is complete we will send multiple views of the 3D model for your approval before we carve your custom piece.

 What wood types do you use?